Top U.S. fuel pipeline operator pushes to recover from cyberattack | Headlines

 Top U.S. fuel pipeline operator Colonial Pipeline worked on Sunday to recover from a ransomware cyberattack that forced it to shut down on Friday and sparked worries of a spike in retail gasoline prices.

 Colonial said on Saturday it was "continuing to monitor the impact of this temporary service halt" and to work to restore service.
-It did not give an estimate for a restart date.
+It did not give an estimate for a restart date and declined further comment on Sunday.
 The incident is one of the most disruptive digital ransom operations ever reported and has prompted calls from American lawmakers to tighten protections for critical U.S. energy infrastructure against hackers.

 Colonial moves 2.5 million barrels per day of gasoline and other fuels from refiners on the Gulf Coast to consumers in the mid-Atlantic and southeastern United States.
 Its 5,000 mile (8,850 km) network serves major U.S. airports, including Atlanta's Hartsfield Jackson Airport, the world's busiest by passenger traffic.